jh1993/UnderusedOptions/README.txt

 - The Magnetized Shards upgrade now makes it so that if there are no enemies in the area, no more shards will be fired; shards not fired do not count as shards missed.
 If it's smart enough to seek enemies, it should be smart enough to not hit allies.
 Not compatible with the new Particle Surge upgrade below.
 - Particle Surge (7 SP): Shrapnel Blast becomes a channeled spell, and no longer destroys the target wall.
 Each shard now deals damage in a beam between the target tile and its destination.
 Not compatible with Magnetized Shards.
 - Unearth (4 SP): This spell can now be cast on chasms.

+Silver Spear:
+- The holy AoE no longer damages allies.
+- Radius upgrade reduced to 3 SP.
+- Blessed Silver (4 SP): The holy area damage of Silver Spear now also applies to undead and demon enemies.

 Suspend Mortality:
 - Can no longer be cast on units that already have reincarnations, unless you have the Additive upgrade (see below).